Skip to main content

 • Smartwatch has a short battery life (six to eight hours)

-Why we chose Bay Alarm Medical as Best Customer Service
+Why we prefer Bay Alarm Medical to Life Alert

 Its monitoring center had quick response times (average time of 51 seconds), and staff was helpful and kind every time we called the monitoring center for test calls.
 Testers said the monitoring center staff put them at ease by answering the phone by first saying their name and confirming the name of the tester.
 “They're very cheerful and kind.
 I like how they tell me their name and say mine,” a tester said.
 This is the only medical alert company we’ve tested that always answers the phone by saying their name and verifying the name of the user.

 The in-home device isn’t as discreet as other models we tested, such as the MGHome Cellular from Medical Guardian, but Bay Alarm’s systems are lower in monthly cost.
-We also appreciated that Bay Alarm Medical provides customer support for more than 170 languages, significantly more than other companies.4
+We also appreciated that Bay Alarm Medical provides customer support for more than 170 languages, 169 more languages than Life Alert.4

 Our testing experience with Bay Alarm Medical